Dynamic Analysis (DAST)

 |---|---|---|---|

-We recommend OWASP ZAP for deep web app scanning, and Nuclei for quick checks for known CVE·unconfigured vulnerabilities.
+We recommend OWASP ZAP for in-depth web application scanning, and Nuclei for quick checks of known CVEs and misconfigurations.

 GitHub Actions